Hyperobjekt/dignity-and-debt/content/projects/an-open-letter-to-president-biden-scholars-support-your-promise-to-cancel-student-debt.md

 Whitney Pirtle, Assistant Professor of Sociology, University of California Merced

+Whitney Pirtle, Assistant Professor of Sociology, University of California Merced

 Dulcinea Pitagora, Professor, New York University

 Jon Pluskota, Associate Professor of Media and Entertainment Arts, The University of Southern Mississippi